diogro/expressionVariance-manuscript/main.md

 To what extent differential expression (i.e., differences in mean expression level) translate into differences in expression variance is not clear.
 Higher expression could lead to higher variation, but other processes could also affect transcriptional variance.
 For example, if a gene is expressed in more than one tissue, stabilizing selection on gene expression could be more intense depending on the role of that gene in a particular tissue, causing a local reduction in variation that leads to differences in variance across tissues.
-These accross-tissue differences would not necessarily be correlated with mean expression.
+These across-tissue differences would not necessarily be correlated with mean expression.
 Alternatively, expression variation across tissues could be tightly coupled and, in this example, selection in one tissue would lead to a reduction in variance across tissues, resulting in a consistent pattern of variation.
 Regarding tissue-specific gene expression variation, Alemu et al. [@Alemu2014-jo] used microarray data from several human tissues to show that epigenetic markers were linked to gene expression variation and that these markers were variable across tissues and between high- and low-variance genes.